wasif-mahmood2007/sem2_oop/Weekly Tasks/Lab11_Learning Management System/ReadMe.txt

 Features:
 Add new students and courses.
-Remove students/courses.
-Find a student/course.
-Sort students (by name or seat number).
-Sort courses (by name or code).
-Display lists of students and courses.

-Add new students and courses.
 Remove students/courses (by index or seatno/code).
 Remove multiple students/courses at a time (by index).
 Find a student/course.